Home » Christmas » Dried Beef Roll Ups Recipe

 Scroll down to the end of the post for a printable recipe card with full measurements and more detailed instructions.

-• Prepared Horseradish (not Horseradish cream)
+• Prepared Horseradish (not Horseradish cream or sauce)

 • Garlic Powder